Nordic Dancers of Washington, D.C.

 And we welcome everyone, of all ages, heritage, skill level, orientation, and gender!
 While many of our members have some kind of connection to the Nordic countries or cultures, not everyone does, and that's not necessary-- just an interest in dancing and learning together with us.

-Our season starts in September after Labor Day and runs through late May, usually before Memorial Day; we meet nearly every Wednesday night, but check our calendar to be use.
+Our season starts in September after Labor Day and runs through late May, usually before Memorial Day; we meet nearly every Wednesday night, but check our calendar to be sure.
 New dancers are always welcome.

 More information is available in this informational brochure.